NVIDIA/NeMo/docs/source/asr/configs.rst

 Any initialization parameters that are accepted for the Dataset class used in your experiment in the config file.
-See the :ref:`api:Datasets` section of the API for a list of Datasets and their respective parameters.
+See the `Datasets <./api.html#Datasets>`__ section of the API for a list of Datasets and their respective parameters.

 An example ASR train and validation configuration could look like: